Here’s a question for you! Have you ever asked, “What to do with used tea bags”? Do used tea bags have any uses in the

 This will remove the scent of garlic, onions, ginger, and even fish!
-Whether you want to wash your hands with water or not, it will now depend on you.
+Whether you want to wash your hands with water or not will depend on you.

 Add warm water to the used leaf tea bag and soak your feet.
 The warm water and the remaining components in the dried leaves can neutralize bad foot odors, soften calluses, help heal wounds faster, and nourish your dry skin.
 Have a cup of tea while waiting for a few minutes.

 Boil water and let it cool for a bit.
 This time, you’ll use the pre-brewed tea bags in an antioxidant bath.

 Let the hot water produce brewed tea and include a fragrant tea like jasmine for additional aromatherapy effects.

-Apart from the antioxidant content, the herbal components of teas also holds anti-inflammatory properties.
-It reduces inflammation that can heal razor burns, sunburned skin, stings, wounds, and bruises.
+Apart from the antioxidant content, the herbal components of teas also hold anti-inflammatory properties.
+It reduces inflammation and can heal razor burns, sunburned skin, stings, wounds, and bruises.